 Currently, there is no tractable computational model based on a strict definition of Peirce's semiosis.
-A sizeable amount of other research, however, based on other notions of semiosis, has been proposed to simulate sign processes in computers (Gudwin 2001, Guerrero et al. 1999, Meystel 1996, Pospelov 1991).
+Many other researches, however, based on other notions of semiosis, have been proposed to simulate sign processes in computers [31, 32, 33, 34].

 This research, which is a work in progress, strives for a solid understanding on how to simulate Peircean semiosis (meaning processes) within digital computers.
 We have shown in this article a brief overview of the Peircean semiotics, and pointed out two fundamental constraints that are required to simulate semiosis, namely, the relative position of triad elements and the relations of determination between them.
 Based on these constraints, we proposed a general algorithm to accomplish artificial semiosis.
-This algorithm derives from the notion of macro and micro-semiosis.
+This algorithm derives from the notion of macro and microsemiosis.
 This proposal still lacks many details, but sketches a general framework to design experimental semiotic systems.